 If there’s one meal that’s guaranteed to be a hit around here, it’s pulled pork of any variety.
-And this Slow Cooker Hawaiian Pork is a new favorite!
+And this Slow Cooker Hawaiian Pork is now a family favorite!

 I am not good at cooking and this was easy and delicious! ~ Katie

 We usually serve this pork over hot cooked rice topped with pineapple tidbits and green onions, but it’s also fabulous in tacos and burritos.
 Or served on buns, sandwich style, topped with your favorite coleslaw.

 Sometimes I even throw a can of pineapple tidbits into the slow cooker with everything else.
 It gives the pork an extra sweet kick that pairs perfectly with all of the spicy ingredients.

 And yes, that little extra step of browning your meat before you add it to the slow cooker really does add tons of great flavor.
 It’s totally worth the few extra minutes.

 If you want to try and sneak in some veggies, I recommend chopped bell peppers.
 Any color will work, but I have a preference for red and yellow.

 I love that this recipe is so easy to toss into my slow cooker in the morning, and by dinner time I have a delicious, savory meal that everyone in my family loves.

 Sometimes, I double the recipe so we have extra shredded pork for leftovers, because the meat is so versatile, and my family doesn’t mind eating it two days in a row.
 It freezes well too!